-Data includes 11 facilities in Tejo River Basin which use fresh water from rivers.
-Data was obtained using CDP's definition, through direct measurements or calculations. considering all volumes sent to downstream (dam outlet, spillways, environmental flows and third-party withdrawals), as well as reservoir annual water variation (volumes at the beginning and end of the year) and electricity generated.
+Data includes 10 facilities in Tejo River Basin which use fresh water from rivers.
+Data was obtained either through direct measurements or by calculations, using electricity generated at the site level and the reservoir water level.

 2 Hydro power plants in Guadiana river basin.